Battles of Rzhev: Military losses

-Russian historian Svetlana Gerasimova states that the official Soviet casualties of 1,324,823 men for the four offensive operations against the Rzhev-Viaz’ma salient only accounts to approximately eight out of the 15 months (between the start and endpoint of the operations) of fighting.
+Russian historian Svetlana Gerasimova states that the official Soviet casualty count of 1,324,823 men for the four offensive operations against the Rzhev–Vyazma salient only accounts for approximately 8 out of the 15 months of fighting.
 Soviet operational losses from May–July and October–November 1942, and January–February 1943 are missing and not included in the official figure.
 Gerasimova states that with the inclusion of casualties from these seven months, and the official casualty figures of the four offensive operations, the total losses approach 2,300,000 men.

-Retired German general Horst Grossmann did not provide the total casualties of the German side in his book Rzhev, the basement of the Eastern Front.
-But according to his description, from 31 July to 9 August, one German battalion at the front line, after being exhausted in the violent battles, only had one commandant and 22 soldiers, and by 31 August there were battalions which had only one commandant and 12 soldiers (equal to one squad).
+Retired German General Horst Grossmann did not provide the total casualties of the German side in his book Rzhev, the basement of the Eastern Front.
+According to his description, from 31 July to 9 August, one German battalion at the front line, after being exhausted in the violent battles, only had one commandant and 22 soldiers, and by 31 August there were battalions which had only one commandant and 12 soldiers (equal to one squad).
 According to Grossmann, during Operation Mars, the Germans suffered 40,000 casualties.

-According to the German reports, which are still stored at the Storage Center of National Documents of Germany, from March 1942 to March 1943, the casualties of the 2nd, 4th, 9th, 2nd Panzer, 3rd Panzer and 4th Panzer Army (the latter only having data from March to April 1942) amount to 162,713 killed, 35,650 missing, 469,747 wounded.
-However, according to Svetlana Gerasimova, German casualties in the battle for the Rzhev – Viaz’ma are uncertain, and the commonly cited 350,000–400,000 lack substantiation and references to documentary sources.
-The number of soldiers that died during treatment in the hospital are still unknown.
+According to German reports, which are still stored at the Storage Center of National Documents of Germany, from March 1942 to March 1943 the casualties of the 2nd, 4th, 9th, 2nd Panzer, 3rd Panzer and 4th Panzer Armies (the latter only having data from March to April 1942) amount to 162,713 killed, 35,650 missing, and 469,747 wounded.
+However, according to Gerasimova, German casualties in the battle for Rzhev–Vyazma are uncertain, and the commonly cited 350,000–400,000 range lacks substantiation and references to documentary sources.
+The number of soldiers that died during hospital treatment is still unknown.

 Civilian losses

 Before the war, Rzhev had more than 56,000 people, but when it was liberated on 3 March 1943, there were only 150 people remaining, plus 200 in the surrounding rural area.
 The inhabitants were transported to Germany and Eastern Europe.
 Out of 5,443 houses, only 297 remained.
 Material losses were estimated at 500 million rubles (1941 value).

 Vyazma was also virtually destroyed during the war.
-In this city, two transit camps of Nazi Germany, named Dulag No. 184 and Dulag No. 230 were established.
-Prisoners in these camps were Soviet soldiers and Soviet civilians from the area of Smolensk, Nelidovo, Rzhev, Zubtsov, Gzhatsk, and Sychyovka.
+In the city, two transit camps of Nazi Germany named Dulag No. 184 and Dulag No. 230 were established.
+Prisoners in these camps were Soviet soldiers and civilians from the area of Smolensk, Nelidovo, Rzhev, Zubtsov, Gzhatsk, and Sychyovka.
 According to German data collected by the Soviet counter-espionage agency SMERSH, 5,500 people died of their wounds.
 During the winter of 1941–1942, in these camps, about 300 people each day were killed by diseases, cold, starvation, torture and other causes.
-After the war, two mass graves were discovered in the area, each a size of 4 × 100 m and in total containing an estimated 70,000 bodies, all of them unidentified.
-Germans also discovered and executed 8 local political leaders, 60 commissars and political instructors, and 117 Jews at the Dulag No. 230 camp.
+After the war, two mass graves were discovered in the area, each 4 by 100 m in area and in total containing an estimated 70,000 bodies, all of them unidentified.
+Germans also discovered and executed 8 local political leaders, 60 commissars and political instructors, and 117 Jews at Dulag camp 230.